Rockefeller Center Christmas Tree: Selection and decoration

-History
+History behind the tree

 The first tree at Rockefeller Center, erected by construction workers in 1931 shortly after the site was cleared.
 Above, the workers line up for pay beside the tree, adorned with garlands made by workers' families.

-The first Christmas tree at Rockefeller Center was erected in 1931, during the Depression-era construction of Rockefeller Center, when Italian- Greek- Irish American workers decorated a smaller 20 foot balsam fir with "strings of cranberries, garlands of paper, and even a few tin cans" on Christmas Eve.
+The first Christmas tree at Rockefeller Center was erected in 1931, during the Depression-era construction of Rockefeller Center, when Italian, Greek, and Irish American workers decorated a smaller 20 foot balsam fir with "strings of cranberries, garlands of paper, and even a few tin cans" on Christmas Eve.
 With the lighting of the 50 ft first official tree in 1933, the tree became what Rockefeller Center dubbed "a holiday beacon for New Yorkers and visitors alike".
 A skating rink was opened below the tree in the plaza in 1936.

 Since then, the Rockefeller Center Christmas Tree has been a yearly tradition.
 Workers pooled their money for that unlit tree, with the garlands made by workers' families.
 According to Rockefeller Center's website, the tree was "from the beginning ... a gathering place and reflection of what was happening in the world around it".

 World War II ushered in simple, patriotic decorations, including red, white and blue unlit globes and painted wooden stars.
 In 1942, three more modest trees were raised instead of one large tree, each decorated in one of the flag's colors.
 The tree went unlit from 1944 until the war's end in 1945 due to blackout regulations.
 After the war, the year of darkness was left behind, as six ultraviolet light projectors were employed to make it appear as though the tree's 700 fluorescent globes were glowing in the dark.
 By the 1950s, workers began using scaffolding to decorate the tree, as larger trees were accommodated.
 Before the decade was over, the decorating process called for 20 workers and nine days.